ubuntu-mate/ubuntu-mate.org/pages/what-is-ubuntu-mate.md

 If you are new to Ubuntu MATE, or only casually acquainted with Linux based distributions, it can be difficult to understand how a Linux operating system compares with other computer systems that you may already be familiar with.
-Hopefully this page with help demystify Ubuntu MATE for new-comers.
+Hopefully this page will help demystify Ubuntu MATE for new-comers.

 ## Ubuntu